 Admirably, the author is willing to use words most mainstream authors will not “A surplus of women in cities may be a geographic manifestation of the general phenomenon of hypergyny, that is, women’s marrying up.”
-I think the correct term is “hypergamy,” but whatever, that’s something almost no one admits in the mainstream (except Jordan B. Peterson, whatever his other flaws).
+I think the correct term is “hypergamy,” but whatever, that’s something almost no one admits in the mainstream (except Jordan B. Peterson, whatever you may think of his other ideas).

 New York has downsides (expensive)… but that’s where the chicks are.
 Birger has tables from the Census showing the male-female ratio in different cities.
 Chicago has 40% more college educated chicks 22-29 and 20% more college educated chicks age 30 – 39.
 Same in New Orleans.
 Same in Vegas, although I don’t like Vegas as much because of the lack of foot traffic on streets; it is a driving city with few daygame opportunities.
 Austin, Texas is not as favorable to guys, but Houston is.
 Nashville is favorable to guys.
 Philadelphia too.

 The book has story after story about supposedly “gorgeous” women age 30 – 45 and their travails dating.
 I do not sympathize much with those women because they just waited until their sexual market value had begun to decline to value marriage.
 Much like this chick and numerous others you’ll read about in the media, all with the same whine about the same predictable problem: they sit on the shelf too long.
 The highest-level men don’t care that much about women’s careers; high-level men just want a woman who is economically functional.
 I myself like teachers and nurses, because they are economically functional without being married to their jobs.
 I’m not as thrilled by women in the corporate rat race who are sweating because they can’t fit a baby and their careers together.
 I, like many men, think those women are fine for casual sex but problematic for relationships… journalists write most of the angry screeds and they are economically precarious while having a lot of opinions, helping to explain why they struggle dating.